Joachim Daniel Andreas Müller: The writer

 Müller began to write poetry and to exchange ideas with others, similarly inclined, when he was a still a child.
 He also saw his horticultural activities as an opportunity to make the world a better place.
-In 1844 he published, together with his wife Clarissa Luise Nernst, a volume of poetry intended for friends and acquaintances.
-In 1855, following the dearth of her mother, the poet Thekla Knös (1815–1888) moved in with the Müllers.
+In 1844 he published, together with his wife Clarissa Louise Nernst, a volume of poetry intended for friends and acquaintances.
+In 1855, following the death of her mother, the poet Thekla Knös (1815–1888) moved in with the Müllers.
 Together with the writer Fredrika Bremer, the Müller household took to attending the lectures presented by Elias Fries, and with the women Daniel Müller now published a volume of poetry, "Fyrväplingen – vers och prosa" ("Four-leaf clover – verse and prose").
 A second volume, "Konvaljerna – en sago-krans" ("Lilly of the valley – a fairy ring"), followed.

 Müller's own contributions focused on just a few themes.
 They tell of his love for his wife and the vitality of the plant world, along with the more melancholy themes of a lost homeland, death and eternity.
 Müller lived before Evolution had been written up and become mainstream among scientists, and his own thoughts concentrate on the "moral" causes and outcomes in a natural world able to operate without human involvement.
 In nature and the world of plants he saw an unfolding of God's plan, in which man should participate as a "cultivator".